pete-machine/torchbricks/README.md

 `BrickMetricSingle` and `BrickCollection`) to both ensure sensible defaults and to show the intend of each brick.

-## Use-case: Training with a collections of bricks

-By packing model modules, metrics and loss-functions into a brick collection, we can more easily inject any desired brick collection into your custom trainer without doing modifications to the trainer.
+### Bag of bricks - reusable bricks modules
+Note also in above example we use bag-of-bricks to import commonly used `nn.Module`s

+This includes a `Preprocessor`, `ImageClassifier` and `resnet_to_brick` to convert torchvision resnet models into a backbone brick
+(without a classifier).

 ### Use-case: Training with pytorch-lightning trainer
 I like and love pytorch-lightning!
 We can avoid writing the easy-to-get-wrong training loop, write validation/test scrips.